-Our Board has determined that Mr. Ewing is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K. This designation is a disclosure requirement of the SEC related to Mr. Ewing's experience and understanding with respect to certain accounting and auditing matters, but it does not impose upon Mr. Ewing any duties, obligations or liability that are greater than are generally imposed on him as a member of the Audit Committee and the Board, and his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of the Audit Committee or the Board.
+Our Board has determined that Mr. Ewing is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K. This designation is a disclosure requirement of the SEC related to Mr. Ewing's experience and understanding with respect to certain accounting and auditing matters, but it does not impose upon Mr. Ewing any duties, obligations or liability that are greater than are generally imposed on him as a member of the Audit Committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of the Audit Committee or the Board.